Skip Navigation

 Medical Necessity: This does not mean that you need a doctor’s referral or supervision.
 It just means you have to be treated for a legitimate medical condition, and they will not cover the excluded items listed in your booklet, such as "stress", and for cosmetic reasons.
 When we verify your eligibility for benefits, we have to tell them what we are treating you for, and they tell us if they will cover it.

-are usually covered.
-You will need to check for sure, and see if you need a written referral from a doctor.
-We will bill the insurance company for you.
+are usually covered, but we will need to check for sure and find out your benefit limits, if any, and see if you need a written referral from a doctor.
+We will only accept cases where we bill the insurance company for you, unless you have already settled your case.

 covers acupuncture for pain only.
-(Covered at 80% until the out-of-pocket amount is reached, then at 90%.
-No limit on the number of visits.)
-No medical massage/manual therapy benefits.
+2016: Covered at 85% until the out-of-pocket amount of $2700 is reached, then at 90%.
+Once out-of-pocket of $5400 is reached, then at 100%.
+No limit on the number of visits.
+No medical massage/manual therapy benefits, unless supervised by a chiropractor.

 Alaska Laborers Construction Industry Health & Security Fund covers acupuncture.